sathwikmatsa/Handmade3DRenderer/README.md

 # Handmade3DRenderer
 A simple 3D renderer implemented in Rust using Whitted ray tracing technique.
 [WIP]

-## Cool images it rendered as of now
+## Evolution in chronological order
 - Trajectory of a projectile